-Carolyn Kiel, Host of Beyond 6 Seconds, features extraordinary stories from everyday people (new entrepreneurs, community volunteers & tech innovators, leaders +) and their triumphs & struggles.
-I’m honored to be on her podcast to discuss important topics that can inspire others to achieve more happiness and success at work and home.
+Stacy Sherman joins Carolyn Kiel, Host of Beyond 6 Seconds, featuring extraordinary stories from everyday people about achieving success despite challenges along the journey.
+I’m honored to join her podcast to discuss important topics that can inspire others to achieve more happiness and success at work and at home.

 During the episode, you’ll hear us talk about: